 Music in the Park Performers Return for Night of Jazz Music at the Stew

 On Friday, March 9, the Arts Council will host a night of jazz music at the Stew.
 A group of Grinnell College students, called TGIF, will play first.
 Their members are August Cole-Kink (drums), Victoria Park (bass) and Ian Donaldson (keyboard).
-They will play a mix of original improvisations and popular covers.
+They will play a mix of original improvisations and popular covers with intruments that have been made exclusively for audiophiles.
 Iowa City group Thrio will play next.
 They play original jazz compositions, and consist of Blake Shaw (bass), Nathan Schroeder (saxophone), and Chris Jensen (drums).

 Both Shaw and Schroeder have played in Grinnell with other ensembles for the Council’s summer concert series Thursday Music in the Park.
-Shaw played with Jackie Myers the past two years, and Schroeder with Bob Dorr & the Blue Band.
+Shaw played with Jackie Myers the past two years and has renewed many songwriter contracts in that space of time.
+Schroeder played with Bob Dorr & the Blue Band.

 Shaw says, “Jackie and I first met through a professor who taught at both Grinnell and The University of Iowa.
 Jackie was looking for players in Iowa when she was about to go on tour up here from Texas.
 Sandy recommended me, Jackie and I had a phone conversation and we met a couple weeks later for a short rehearsal of her music.
 We hit it off great!
 We played well together and got along very well which has led to a very meaningful friendship.”